fate-srd/book-of-hanz-content/BookOfHanz2021.md

 I find myself quoting this a lot, and it’s really become key to how I understand Fate.
 When I first heard it, I assumed it meant “we’re not concerned with realism” And that’s partially true, but only partially.

-What I’ve come to understand this phrase as meaning is that Fate sets out to model how stories flow in actual cinematic media
+What I’ve come to understand this phrase as meaning is that Fate sets out to model how stories flow in actual cinematic media.

 Here’s a scene we’ve all seen countless times in film: Our spy hero needs to get past a door, guarded by a couple of mooks.
 We see him slip into the shadows where the mooks can’t see him.
 He then climbs into the pipes above the guards, and once above them drops down, taking them both out.
 He hauls the guards off behind some boxes and proceeds.